oktadev/okta-blog/_source/_posts/2022-02-09-a-developers-guide-to-elasticsearch-with-laravel.md

 ### Add authentication with Okta

-You’re going to add user authentication to your website using [Okta](https://developer.okta.com).
+You're going to add user authentication to your website using [Okta](https://developer.okta.com).

 #### Set up Okta